DPW Fully Lifts Boil Water Advisory

 Effective December 13, 2014, facilities offering only prepackaged foods that are not potentially hazardous such as hard-boiled shell eggs that have been air-cooled with the shell intact, bottled sodas, and bagged chips as well as hotels, lodging or rooming houses serving only continental breakfast are no longer considered food service facilities and therefore will no longer be licensed by the Baltimore City Health Department.

 Additionally, qualifying excluded organizations will be permitted to make:

 - A non-rescindable decision to operate with a license and in full compliance with COMAR 10.15.03; or

-- A decision to operate without a license and in compliance B – E of COMAR 10.15.03.26, which establish the minimum requirements to ensure food safety at a food service facility operated by an excluded organization without a license
+- A decision to operate without a license and in compliance B – E of COMAR 10.15.03.26, which establishes the minimum requirements to ensure food safety at a food service facility operated by an excluded organization without a license

-An excluded organization is a bona fide nonprofit fraternal, civic, war veterans’, religious, or charitable organization or corporations that does not serve food to the public more often than 4 days per week, except that once a year an organization may serve food to the public for up to 14 consecutive days.
+An excluded organization is a bona fide nonprofit fraternal, civic, war veterans’, religious, or charitable organization or corporation that does not serve food to the public more often than 4 days per week, except that once a year an organization may serve food to the public for up to 14 consecutive days.

 Complaints regarding the unsafe food handling or unsanitary conditions of a food services facility can be reported by calling 311 or by accessing the Baltimore CitiTrack Service Request System online.

 Food Service Facilities in Child Care Centers and Family Day Cares